kurious-diru/streaming-application/thought-process.md

 - The data is pre processed and clean to begin with
 - The whole csv file shouldn't be taken into memory at once.
+- Since there is no lag in appending data, the processors do take advantage of concurrency.

 ### Assumptions: